Sarah Collins - Dietitian

 Where do you see your clinical academic career going over the next five years?

-I plan to complete my PhD by 2019.
-After that I would like to continue along the clinical academic pathway.
-I see my future career integrating clinical practice and research ideally by working as an advanced level allied health professional in a post that recognises clinical expertise, research and leadership.
+After completing my PhD I returned to clinical practice.
+I would like to see my future career integrating clinical practice and research ideally by working as an advanced level allied health professional in a post that recognises clinical expertise, research and leadership.
 However these type of jobs are very hard to find, especially in the clinical area I work in.
 Along with my research team I am currently applying for relevant grants to complete the next stage of research.

-To download Sarah's case study please click here: Sarah Collins: My Research Journey (pdf)
+To download Sarah's case study please click here: Sarah Collins: Case study (PDF)